Armed Robbery Result in Wounding

 - That you were armed with an offensive or dangerous weapon as outlined in the Crimes Act

 - That you had the intention to steal something from another person

 - That you in fact threatened to use force on another individual

 - That you did in fact assault or cause grievous bodily harm to another individual

 - And that you did take property or money from the victim

 If you do agree with the allegations made against you, you will have the opportunity to plead guilty if you wish.
 In this instance, your case will proceed to sentencing where it is likely you will face any of penalties mentioned above.
 However as stipulated in the judgement guidelines, a guilty plea may result in a more favourable sentence than being found guilty otherwise.

 If you or somebody you know has been charged with armed robbery result in wounding, it is advised to contact an experienced criminal defence lawyer immediately.
-As some of Sydney’s best criminal lawyers with success in defending similar cases, call us for a FREE first consultation for the most accurate and appropriate advice.
+As some of Sydney’s best criminal lawyers with success in defending similar cases, call us for a consultation for the most accurate and appropriate advice.